specmatic/wiremock-to-specmatic-conversion/README.md

 - `GET /users/octocat`
 - `GET /repos/octocat/Hello-World`

 The Wiremock stubs are located in the `wiremock-stubs` directory.
-You can run the Wiremock server using the following command:

 ## Specmatic proxy — diagrams and quick run notes